microsoft/TypeChat/examples/restaurant/README.md

 > **Note**
 >
-> Across different models, you may see that TypeChat's responses may not correspond perfectly to the user intent.
+> Across different models, you may see that model responses may not correspond to the user intent.
 > In the above example, some models may not be able to capture the fact that the order is still only for 3 pizzas,
 > and that "make one sausage a small" is not a request for a new pizza.
 >